JasonLocklin/Dissertation/Prisms/Methods.md

-open circles (each subtending 3.5$^\circ$), arranged in a larger circle around the centre of the screen (radius of 8$^\circ$), with each circle being filled, sequentially, one at a time, in a clockwise direction (figure [fig:Prisms]).
+open circles (each subtending 3.5$^\circ$), arranged in a larger circle around the centre of the screen (radius of 8$^\circ$), with each circle being filled, sequentially, one at a time, in a clockwise direction (figure \ref{fig_Prisms}).
 This created the illusion of a filled-circle moving around the outer circle.
 Rather than a fixation, the centre of the screen periodically displayed a number (numbers 1-9, presented for 300ms, 1.5$^\circ$ in size), which the participant was asked to verbally report as they appeared.
 This